awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 You can copy a shared DB snapshot across AWS Regions if the snapshot is unencrypted\.
 However, if the shared DB snapshot is encrypted, you can only copy it in the same Region\.

 **Note**
 Copying shared incremental snapshots in the same AWS Region is supported when they're unencrypted, or encrypted using the same AWS KMS key as the initial full snapshot\.
 If you use a different KMS key to encrypt subsequent snapshots when copying them, those shared snapshots are full snapshots\.
+For more information, see [Incremental snapshot copying](#USER_CopySnapshot.Incremental)\.

 ## Handling encryption<a name="USER_CopySnapshot.Encryption"></a>